 Reason #2: Reduce costs of investment

-Using the same portfolio example, if you buy shares in 10 different companies, you will have brokerage fees for each one of those transactions.
-Alternatively, if you buy the equivalent amount of capital value in an ETF such as STW, you will have only the one brokerage transaction.
+Using the same portfolio example, if you buy shares in 10 different companies.
+You will have brokerage fees for each one of those transactions.
+Alternatively, if you buy the equivalent amount of capital value in an ETF such as STW, you will have only one brokerage transaction.

 This could be a significant savings, especially over time.
 Providing you with more capital for investment, rather than being spent on costs.